dougbutner/web-4/README.md

 ## Geographic Stratification

-For the purpose of any geo-social system, geographic barri
+For the purpose of any geo-social system, geographic barriers must be defined, but do not need to operate in traditional ways.
+Traditionally, it's the location within a certain area, such as a place of residence, that is of importance.
+When building a geo-social system, a person may be able to de

 GeoSocial Layers